Developer Platform

 Can I use the MCP server with other LLM providers?

 Yes.
-The MCP server implements the standard Model Context Protocol (2025-03-26 spec) and is compatible with any MCP-capable runtime, including OpenAI's Agents SDK, LangChain, and open-source MCP clients.
+The MCP server implements the standard Model Context Protocol (2025-03-26 spec) and is compatible with any MCP-capable runtime, including OpenAI's Agents SDK, LangChain, Microsoft Copilot Studio, and open-source MCP clients.
+Authentication is always via OAuth 2.0 Bearer token, regardless of the runtime you use.

 Are there rate limits?